Privacy Policy

 1. About This Policy

-• The Health Records Act 2001 (Vic) and the Health Privacy Principles (HPPs)
+- The Health Records and Information Privacy Act 2002 (NSW) and the Health Privacy Principles (HPPs 1–15)

 This Privacy Policy explains how we collect, hold, use, disclose, and otherwise manage your personal information in accordance with these laws.
 As a health service provider, we are subject to these obligations regardless of our organisational size.